ryan hanley logo

 Pain is a clear indicator you’ve chosen a path worth pursuing.

-This doesn’t mean it’s right path or the only path, but it’s certainly NOT a path that everyone else is on which makes it worthwhile.
+This doesn’t mean it’s the right path or the only path, but it’s certainly NOT a path that everyone else is on which makes it worthwhile.

 Follow your pain.